 Job security concerns top the list of resistance factors.
 Sales professionals worry that AI will eventually replace their roles, creating hesitation to embrace capabilities that could automate certain responsibilities.
 This fear persists even when leadership clearly communicates augmentation intent rather than replacement strategy.

-Complexity fears create another barrier.
+Moreover, another barrier is created by complexity fears.
 Many have experienced frustrating technology implementations promising efficiency but delivering complicated interfaces and additional administrative burden.

 Make millennials your AI champions